digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/persistence.rst

 If you are using a domain integration such as Fabric or Besu, back up the sequencer node before backing up the underlying domain storage (e.g. Besu files).

-In case of a domain restore from a backup, if a participant is ahead of the domain the participant will refuse to connect to the domain (``ForkHappened``) and you must
+In case of a sync domain restore from a backup, if a participant is ahead of the sync domain the participant will refuse to connect to the sync domain (``ForkHappened``) and you must
 either:

-- restore the participant's state to a backup before the disaster of the domain, or
+- restore the participant's state to a backup before the disaster of the sync domain, or
-- roll out a new domain as a repair strategy in order to :ref:`recover from a lost domain <recovering_from_lost_domain>`
+- roll out a new sync domain as a repair strategy in order to :ref:`recover from a lost sync domain <recovering_from_lost_domain>`

-The state of applications that interact with participant's ledger API must be backed up before the participant, otherwise the application state has to be reset.
+The state of applications that interact with a participant's ledger API must be backed up before the participant, otherwise the application state has to be reset.